InVisionAR/web-frontend/README.md

 - NodeJS(latest)
 - Git
 - A code editor of your choice
-  - Visual Studio Code is reccomended
+  - Visual Studio Code is recommended.

 ## Setting up the devlopment environment

 1. Fork this repository
-2. Clone the repository using `git clone`.
-Clone the repo in your account.
+2. Clone the fork you made using `git clone` under your account.
 3. `cd` or open it in a code editor
 4. Open a terminal inside the folder(you can do this with `` Ctrl + `  `` on VSCode)
 5. Run `git remote add upstream https://github.com/InVisionAR/web-frontend.git` to set the root repository as the upstream remote.